10 Best Non-Touristy Things to Do in Venice, Italy

 Pair your cicchetti with a glass of local wine or an Aperol Spritz, and you’ll see why this is a favorite pastime for Venetians.
 Make an evening out of it by hopping from one "bacaro" (wine bar) to another, sampling a variety of dishes and drinks in a self-guided food tour.

->> Book tickets: Experience Venice like a local guided cicchetti & wine walking tour
+>> Book tickets: Experience Venice like a local with a guided cicchetti & wine walking tour

 All’Arco for cicchetti is a must!